 Question

-I created a workflow to route messaging tickets once the message becomes inactive.
-Then, my agents can reply using both channels, messaging and email.
+I set up a workflow to route messaging tickets after the message becomes inactive.
+Then my agents can reply by email or in the messaging channel.
 How does omnichannel routing interpret the channel of a messaging ticket when the message becomes inactive?

 Answer

-By default, omnichannel routing always applies and evaluates the initial channel of a ticket.
-This applies to cases where a messaging ticket becomes inactive or if an end user or an agent replies to the ticket from a different channel.
-However, you can change this behaviour to let omnichannel routing treat all tickets associated with messaging conversations for which the agent has ended the session as email tickets:
+By default, omnichannel routing uses the ticket’s initial channel.
+This applies when a messaging ticket becomes inactive or when an end user or an agent replies from a different channel.
+However, if an agent or trigger ends the messaging session associated with an inactive messaging ticket, you can change this the routing behavior so omnichannel routing treats tickets from agent-ended messaging conversations as email tickets:

 1. Allow agents to end messaging sessions